 Each year, associates complete self-evaluations that focus on their experiences at Williams Mullen and their professional development in and outside of the firm.
 An evaluation committee reviews these self-evaluations, along with evaluations prepared by supervising attorneys, and discusses them individually with the associate.
 The formal evaluation process combined with the routine day to day evaluation of work are designed to keep each associate fully aware of his or her status with respect to becoming a Williams Mullen shareholder.

-Associate Bonus Program*: Associates are eligible for an annual bonus upon achieving the bonus program goals, which is 1800 hours of billable work.
-Intermediate associates are eligible for a merit bonus based on the associate's overall performance, including non-billable firm activities, pro bono work and marketing efforts.
+Associate Bonus Program*: Associates are eligible to receive both an hours bonus, paid in March, and a merit bonus, paid in September.
+The hours bonus is awarded to associates who achieve the bonus program goals, which for Juniors and Intermediates is 1800 hours and for Seniors if 1700 hours of billable work.
+The merit bonus is awarded based on the associate's overall performance, including non-billable firm activities, pro bono work and marketing efforts.

 Shareholder Track: Consideration for shareholder vote is approximately nine years after passing the Bar Exam.